Crystal Palace: Contrasting Their Defensive Principles Under Roy Hodgson And Patrick Vieira Tactics

 Vieira wants his team to be far more ball-oriented in this phase as opposed to his predecessor’s preferences for a zonal system.

-Gallagher is energetic and hard-working and is vital for Palace in the defensive phases.
-He is constantly causing the opposition problems and his defensive efforts in one of the Eagles’ recent games even managed to contribute to the opening goal which was subsequently the winner.
+He constantly causes the opposition problems, and his defensive efforts in one of the Eagles’ recent games even contributed to the opening goal, which was subsequently the winner.

 Crystal Palace: Contrasting their defensive principles under Vieira and Hodgson